-What it means to be vulnerable in real life is to be able to share your heart openly and freely with people that you know or possibly even strangers.
+What it means to be vulnerable with someone is to be able to share your heart openly with people that you know and sometimes even strangers.
 It means being able to connect with people at a very deep level.
 It gives life meaning that is simply not possible without it.
 Part of vulnerability is openness and authenticity, which are extremely important facets of life to me and are a natural expression of who I am in the world.

-When I say the magic of vulnerability what I mean is to be able to walk around in life being your authentic and true self – you as you really are – relating to others and being with people without particularly caring if they like you or not.
+When I say ‘the magic of vulnerability’, what I mean is to be able to walk around in life being your authentic and true self – you as you really are – relating to others and being with people without worrying if they like you or not.
 It means being alive and free of anxiety and constant worry.
-It gives you an extraordinary sense of peace, joy and love.
-It is absolutely magical and extremely powerful.
+It gives you an extraordinary sense of peace, joy, and love.
+Being vulnerable with someone is absolutely magical and extremely powerful.

-As a result of me sharing myself with no shame and no apologies, after all, I did nothing wrong nor am I at fault for what happened, I got richly related to new people.
+As a result of me sharing myself with no shame and no apologies, I was able to richly relate to new people.
 I received tons of fantastic suggestions and advice.
 I got reconnected to people I used to know back in the day.
-I made new friends that I see almost weekly.
-All this happened because I was vulnerable in sharing my life and some (note NOT all) of my circumstances.
+I made new friends that I see almost weekly now.
+All this happened because I was vulnerable in sharing my life and some (note not all) of my circumstances.

 “To love at all is to be vulnerable.
 Love anything and your heart will be wrung and possibly broken.
 If you want to make sure of keeping it intact you must give it to no one, not even an animal.
 Wrap it carefully round with hobbies and little luxuries; avoid all entanglements.
 Lock it up safe in the casket or coffin of your selfishness.
 But in that casket, safe, dark, motionless, airless, it will change.
 It will not be broken; it will become unbreakable, impenetrable, irredeemable.
-To love is to be vulnerable.”- C.S.
-Lewis, The Four Loves (1960)
+To love is to be vulnerable.”

 Top Reasons Why We Avoid Being Vulnerable